Before registering, be sure to read through the following Camp Policies and FAQs

 Can I register my child for an older age group?

-No. Children can only participate in those camps (or apprenticeships) designed for their age group.
-There are no exceptions.
-This ensures the best possible academic and social environment for all campers.
-Children should be registered based on the grade they will be in next school year (Fall 2018).
+Our camps are designed by age groups to ensure the best possible academic and social environment.
+Children should be registered based on the grade they will be in next school year (Fall 2020).

 What should I do if my child has special needs?